-and make adjustments as needed. make adjustments as needed. misconceptions and make adjustments as needed.
-Is attentive to different learning styles in the context of understanding common needs participants bring to learning experiences and makes adjustments as needed.
-Attends to different learning styles in the context of understanding common needs participants bring to learning experiences.
-At times, attends to different learning styles in the context of understanding common needs participants bring to learning experiences.
-Does not understand different learning styles in the context of understanding common needs participants bring to learning experiences.
+practices and research based methodologies to engage and enhance new learning.
+Implementing Performance Indicators Level 4 Level 3 Level 2 Level 1 Consistently engages Engages in and At times, engages in Does not engage in or in and applies applies research and applies research applies research research based adult based adult learning based adult learning based adult learning learning principles in principles in all PD principles in all PD principles in all PD all PD provided. provided. provided. provided.
+Consistently administers formative assessments to gauge, interpret, and monitor new learning.
+Uses information learned to clear misconceptions and make adjustments as needed.
+Is attentive to Administers formative assessments to gauge, interpret, and monitor new learning.
+Uses information learned to clear misconceptions and make adjustments as needed.
+Attends to different At times, administers formative assessments to gauge, interpret, and monitor new learning.
+Uses information learned to clear misconceptions and make adjustments as needed.
+Rarely or never, administers formative assessments to gauge, interpret, and monitor new learning. different learning learning styles in the At times, attends to Does not understand styles in the context of context of different learning different learning understanding understanding styles in the context of styles in the context common needs common needs understanding of understanding participants bring to common needs common needs learning experiences and makes adjustments as needed. participants bring to learning experiences. participants bring to learning experiences. participants bring to learning experiences.
 Consistently reflects on the content personally and shares key learning experiences with participants.
 Reflects on the content personally and shares key learning experiences with participants.
 At times, reflects on the content personally and shares key learning experiences with participants.
 Rarely or never reflects on the content personally and does not share key learning experiences with participants.
 Understands and consistently implements the 5 Core Principles of Effective Professional Learning.
 Understands and implements the 5 Core Principles of Effective Professional Learning.
 A times, implements the 5 Core Principles of Effective Professional Learning.
 Rarely or never implements the 5 Core Principles of Effective Professional Learning.
 Establishes and effectively maintains productive presenter-audience relations that facilitates learning and engagement.
 Establishes and maintains productive presenter-audience relations that facilitates learning and engagement.
 At times, establishes and maintains productive presenter-audience relations that facilitates learning and engagement.
 Does not establish or maintain productive presenter-audience relations.
 Models effective use of visuals, charts, and presentation design that facilitates learning and addresses all types of learners.
 Models use of visuals, charts, and presentation design that facilitates learning and addresses all types of learners.
 At times, models effective use of visuals, charts, and presentation design that facilitates learning and addresses all types of learners.
 Does not model use of visuals, charts, or presentation design that facilitates learning and addresses all types of learners.
+Decired Outcome 1 2.
+Escilitator evaluates Professional Learning for its effectiveness to reach